GEMScienceTools/oq-mbtk/openquake/mbt/tools/fault_modeler/README.md

 fault_db.export_geojson(geojson_file)
 ```

-## Using non-standard Geojson file format
+## Using non-standard Geojson file formats

 In case a geojson database with *non-standard* keyword (e.g. an old version),
 it is possible to specify the translation map with a simple dictionary: